FarronF/limerick-council-meetings/meetings/2017/06/13-Monthly Meeting of the Municipal District of Adare-Rathkeale/Minutes - Monthly Meeting of the Municipal District of Adare-Rathkeale  - 17th May 2017.md

 proposed road Scheme will not be undertaken until such time as the issue of

-Foul Sewer provision along this section of the N21 has been resolved.--- 8
+Foul Sewer provision along this section of the N21 has been resolved.
+---
+8

 Members noted proposals in relation to the sewer and discussed the potential to carry out